TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 In the previous lesson, you learned how to write the HTML that determines how a web page is structured.
 The next step is to make that structure look good with some *style*, which is exactly what CSS is for.
 In this lesson, we're going to focus on what we believe are some foundational CSS concepts, things that everyone should know from the beginning — whether they are just starting out or simply need a refresher.

-### Learning Outcomes
+### Lesson Overview

-By the end of this lesson, you should be able to
+This section contains a general overview of topics that you will learn in this lesson.

 * Add styles to HTML with CSS.
 * Understand how to use the class and ID attributes.